isomerpages/np-imdajtm/_proficiency-level/Courses/Advanced.md

 </tr>
 </tbody>
 </table>
 <p><em>The list of courses is not exhaustive.
-For more courses, please visit the respective training partners' website.</em>
+For detailed course listing, please visit the respective training partner's website.</em>
 </p>